microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/availabilityitem.md

 ---
 title: "availabilityItem resource type"
-description: "Indicates the status of the staff member for a given time slot."
+description: "Indicates the status of a staff member for a given time slot."
 author: "kwekua"
 ms.localizationpriority: medium
 ms.prod: "bookings"